Will2Jacks/Chess-SDL/README.md

 * Fixing some minor interface things like the buggy mouse hover at the color selection and make it possible to pause at this time;
 * Improving the implementation itself.
 The GUI code is a mess right now, but it's working!
-* make it to the check rule matching the actual chess rules
+* Matching the actual check and check mate rules.
+(You still can't avoid a check mate by protecting the king with another piece for instance)
 * Giving an actual minmax style tree inteligence;
 * board and piece skin selection feature;
 * More options for edit mode